 The wet leaves were short, stubby, and twisted steams along with some fragmented leaves and smelled woody and roasted.

 I tasted this tea with various foods ranging from green grapes (that were refreshing) to a sesame bun (which highlighted a nice roasted quality).
 I found the shu coins easy to brew throughout the day.
-The coins would likely would hold up well brewed grandpa style (where hot water is added to the tea throughout the day).
+The coins would likely hold up well brewed grandpa style (where hot water is added to the tea throughout the day).
 Lastly, since they are compact, the tea would be nice to take on a trip or a hike along with a thermos of hot water.

-Overall, this is a nice smooth shu pu-erh with range of flavours that wouldn’t be too intimating to people who are new to pu-erh teas.
-For anyone who already like the woody, mineral, fermented notes of pu-erh, this tea has all those classic notes.
+Overall, this is a nice smooth shu pu-erh with a range of flavours that wouldn’t be too intimating to people who are new to pu-erh teas.
+For anyone who already likes the woody, mineral, fermented notes of pu-erh, this tea has all those classic notes.
 As for anyone who is new to pu-erh, there isn’t really a way to brew this tea wrong (3.5/5 rating)!